-...SMALL CRAFT ADVISORY IN EFFECT FROM 6 AM EDT THIS MORNING THROUGH THIS EVENING...
+...SMALL CRAFT ADVISORY IN EFFECT THROUGH FRIDAY EVENING...

 .Synopsis for Massachusetts and Rhode Island coastal waters...

 High pres over the Canadian maritimes builds south over the waters

 tonight, then moves east Fri.
 A cold front will sweep across the

 waters early Sat with pre-frontal S-SW winds approaching gale force